-The Middle East Materials Project (MEMP) preserves on microform unique, rare, hard to obtain, and often expensive research material for Middle East studies.
+The Middle East Materials Project (MEMP) preserves unique, rare, hard to obtain, and often expensive research material for Middle East studies.
 It also preserves deteriorating printed and manuscript scholarly materials.

 The geographic scope of MEMP coverage includes Arab countries--Israel, Turkey, Iran--and related areas not covered by other cooperative microform projects.

 The Middle East Librarians Association established MEMP in 1987.